Chapter 1: A Boy with Wings

 “Hey, kiddo.
 Calm down.
 Sorry I startled you,” Pavel’s brother said.
 “Let’s get you guys home.
 I’ll let everyone know Nia’s missing, and we’ll look for her.”

-Theo shuffled down the hill toward the village.
+Theo kicked rocks along the path as he walked down the hill toward the village.
 Ahead of him, Pavel and his brother gestured to each other, probably arguing.
 Theo’s stomach churned.
 Why had he let his sister stay when he and Pavel didn’t know what to expect?
 He should have brought her home when she asked and returned later to try out the wings.
 How was he going to find her now?
 Where would a dragon take her?

 A scratchy voice whispered behind him, “Theodore.”